thanusiv/A.I-Dots/README.md

 ## Acknowledgements

-- Thanks to [Code Bullet](https://www.youtube.com/watch?v=BOZfhUcNiqk) for providing this idea!
+- Thanks to [Code Bullet](https://www.youtube.com/watch?v=BOZfhUcNiqk) for providing this idea and teaching me how to go about this!